 A couple of years ago, I set an arbitrary goal for myself.
 I wanted to have a book published by the time I was 30.
 It didn’t take me long to realize that the goal was unrealistic because I simply didn’t have time to pursue it.

-What it boils down to is that they agreed to bring me on as a way to keep Tara, and she’s the one they really want.
+It boils down to that they agreed to bring me on as a way to keep Tara, and she’s the one they really want.
 But you know what?
 A book is a book.

 Be ready.
 You never know when an opportunity might present itself.